ocaml/v2.ocaml.org/site/learn/tutorials/structure_of_ocaml_programs.md

  let f x b y = x + (let _ = y + 3 in (); if b then y else 0)
 ```

-Note especially the last one - I'm using `;` as an operator to "join"
+Note especially the last one — I'm using `;` as an operator to "join"
 two statements.
 All functions in OCaml can be expressed as:

 ```ocaml
  let name [parameters] = expression ;;
 ```
 OCaml's definition of what is an expression is just a little wider
 than C's.
-In fact, C has the concept of "statements"- but all of C's
+In fact, C has the concept of "statements" — but all of C's
-statements are just expressions in OCaml (combined with the `;`
+statements are just expressions in OCaml of type `unit` (combined with the `;`
 operator).

 The one place that `;` is different from `+` is that I can refer to